 The final touch is going to be to add some Ease into our camera movements.
 So let's go back to our first tween and you can select anywhere within this Classic Tween.
 It doesn't really matter.
 And you'll notice in the properties panel here we have Ease in and we could apply some simple Ease in here but I'm actually going to go ahead and do some Edit Ease in.
 Because I want this to sort of come in slowly and go out slowly in terms of the Ease motion.
 So it's nice gradual climb here, let's hit OK.

 And if you want to test it out we can always enter and see how that looks.
 Moving over to our next tween, we'll do the same thing.
 We'll take that down so it eases in nicely.
 Well, we wanted to sort of level off here and the reason that we wanted to level off is because we have this additional Keyframe here and an additional tween.
 If we edit this tween and only Ease out from the end...Then it's going to form a nice continual S-curve across both of those Classic Tweens.

 Let's check it out.
 Perfect.
 What we'll do now is actually export this as HD video.
 So to do that, we can go File, Export and Export Video.
 Here we can choose exactly where we want to export the video.
 I'll just name it as Camera Completed.
 And hit Export.

-The new camera tool in Adobe Animate CC opens up a wide range of storytelling possibilities for creative animators.
+The new camera tool in Adobe Animate opens up a wide range of storytelling possibilities for creative animators.

 - This adds a Camera layer to your project and a UI overlay for the camera.